On the spot-futures no-arbitrage relations in commodity markets: The optimal production-trading problem

 with$\quad q_t ^*$ as in (\ref{optqu}).
 We recall that $Z_T ^u = u_0 + \int_0 ^T u_t dt$ is the cumulated storage and that $V_T ^\theta = \int_0 ^T \theta_t dF_t$ is the portfolio traded over the period $[0,T]$.

-We assume that the futures price process $(F_t)$ is an It\^o process (or a diffusion to exploit the Markov property).
+We assume that the futures price process $(F_t)$ is an It\^o process.
 More precisely: \begin{assumption} \begin{enumerate} \item Let the demand for energy $D_t$ be mean reverting, with a long-run mean set to zero:

 where $a,\sigma$ are constants and $W$ is a standard Brownian motion.
-We denote by $(\mathcal F_t )$ the natural filtration generated by it and completed with the $\mathbb P$-null sets. \item Assume that the futures price F is an It\^o process fulfilling
+We denote by $(\mathcal F_t )$ the natural filtration generated by $W$ and completed with the $\mathbb P$-null sets. \item Assume that the futures price F is an It\^o process fulfilling

 where $\alpha, \beta$ are some $(\mathcal F_t)$-predictable real-valued processes such that a.s. \end{enumerate} \end{assumption}

 The integrability assumption on the volatility is here only to have the (true) martingale property of $F_t$ and consequently the very useful formula $F_t = \mathbb E^Q [S_T \mid \mathcal F_t]$.